CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 > 1.  **What is the extent to which the project makes use of or
 >     contributes to digital research infrastructure?**

+CHORD builds on previous Canadian software, network, and computataional investments in digital research infrastructure (DRI), to enable a national data service for privacy-sensitive genomic and related health data.

+CHORD builds on previous software DRI investements by building a secure, privacy-preserving data back end which which the GenAP portal will be able to make use of enable analyses of private health data.

+By providing an inherently federated approach to the analysis of Canadian health genomic and related data, CHORD builds on the investments behind Canada's National Education and Research Network for high-speed, low-latency availability of queries and intermediate results.

+And the computational, storage, and personnel resources at the participating sites (MUQGIC, HPC4Health, and the BCGSC), will be the backbone on which initial CHORD servces are provided.

+Those investments, combined with the services provided in the work described here, means that CHORD will a truly national data service for privacy-sensitive genomics and related health data.

 > 2.  **What is the extent to which the project creates or contributes to
 >     a national data service?**

+CHORD will provide four key capabilites which would define a national data service for privacy-sensitive genomic health data.

+CHORD will:
+* allow **publishing** genomic and associated clinical and phenotypic data, and making them available for analysis,
+* enable **searching** for data, including mechanisms for discovering potential data that a user does not yet have authorization to access, with information about who to contact about authorization,
+* support **moving** computation to private data, allowing analyses of sensitive data, and combining intermediate results of computations between sites; and
+* facilitate the **linking** of data and literature by providing citable persistent identifiers.

 > 3.  **What is the extent to which the project supports FAIR principles?**